ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 OSS approval request form questions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When filling in the `OSS approval request form`_, project leads will have to answer the following questions (they might be of different nature: fill in, yes/no, multiple-choice...).
+When filling in the `OSS approval request form`_, project leads have to answer the following questions (they might be of different nature: fill in, yes/no, or multiple-choice).
 Be ready to answer them once you start completing the form.

 .. card:: |uncheck| General questions